Safety and solidarity: the keys to summer at Montreal’s public markets

 At the city’s busiest market, Jean-Talon, pre-selected produce baskets are available for delivery thanks to a pilot project in partnership with PanierQuébécois.com.
 A new bike-delivery initiative, a collaboration between the SDC Petite-Italie, La roue libre and Livraison Vélo Montréal, is also in the works.

 Buying local: important now and always

-The opening of the summer season at our public markets always brings fresh new flavours to our tables.
+The opening of the summer season at our Public Markets always brings fresh new flavours to our tables.
 More than 40 merchants will join their year-round colleagues at Jean-Talon Market, as will 20 at Atwater Market.
-They are all eager to share their knowledge, tips and stories with customers – at a safe 2 metres, of course!
+They are all eager to share their knowledge, tips and stories with customers – at a safe two metres, of course!

 Eating local is more important than ever.
 As well as giving you the chance to enjoy local products of unparalleled quality, eating local supports our workers and helps reduce excess packaging and long-distance shipping. #JeMangeMtl is a mark of solidarity and pride – share it widely.

 About Montréal’s Public Markets